 Another example is WF-RepTool, a web-based software platform that allows the member organisations' treatment partners to report their recycling and recovery quotas.
 The tool is now available for recyclers directly.
 The Key Figures tool allows systems to benchmark their operations.

-To date, the WEEE Forum has obtained European Union funding for its involvement in eight projects that are geared towards:
+To date, the WEEE Forum has obtained European Union funding for its involvement in nine projects that are geared towards: